 When you are involved in your child's education, your child does better in school and the program improves.
-Though volunteering in the classroom is one valuable way to be involved, today's parents have very busy home, training, and work schedules, so this traditional approach may not work for every family.
-Your child's classroom teacher will help you find a way to be a part of your child's preschool experience.
+Volunteering in the classroom is a valuable way to be involved.
+However, many parents have busy schedules and classroom volunteering may not be a possibility.
+In this case, your child's classroom teacher will help you find a way to be a part of your child's preschool experience.